airshipit/deckhand/doc/design.md

   `metadata.label=key=value`.
 Repeating this parameter indicates all requested labels must apply (AND not OR).
 * `sort` - string, optional, repeatable - Defines the sort order for returning results.
-Default is `metadata.name`.
+Default is by creation date.
 Repeating this parameter indicates use of multi-column sort with the most significant sorting column applied first.
 * `status.bucket` - string, optional, repeatable - Used to select documents
   only from a particular bucket.
 Repeating this parameter indicates documents